-10 different ways to use your Christmas turkey leftovers
+10 ways to use your Christmas turkey leftovers

-Homemade Christmas pizza: "make your own pizza base with camembert stuffed crust, homemade passata sauce, sliced strips of roast turkey, caramelized onions, a little sausage and stuffing, and cranberry jelly for the topping.”
+“Make your own pizza base with a camembert stuffed crust, homemade passata sauce, sliced strips of roast turkey, caramelized onions, a little sausage and stuffing, and cranberry jelly for the topping.”

 Turkey paella: “Chuck in some prawns, rice, peas, peppers and whatever else is in the fridge.
 Bliss.”

-Stir fry: Add your choice of spices and veg for a fusion of flavours - "the leg meat is lovely in a stir fry, with Chinese five spice and hoisin or plum sauce.”
+Add your choice of spices and veg for a fusion of flavours.
+“The leg meat is lovely in a stir fry, just add Chinese five spice and hoisin or plum sauce.”

-Turkey fajitas: "wrapped up in tortillas with strips of pepper, guacamole, salsa, sour cream and lime juice"
+And for turkey fajitas: “Wrap them up in tortillas with strips of pepper, guacamole, salsa, sour cream and lime juice.”

-Curried turkey: A spicy recipe using apple and redcurrent jelly for a more exotic way of using up your leftover meat
+Curried turkey: A spicy recipe using apple and redcurrent jelly.

-Creamy turkey korma: If you're not a fan of spicy curries, this turkey korma is nice and mild, but still rich and full of flavour
+Creamy turkey korma: If you're after something cooler, this turkey korma is nice and mild while still being rich and full of flavour.

-“Freeze in portions so that when the children ask for a ready meal or takeaway later in the month, you have one ready in the freezer.”
+“Freeze in portions so that when the children ask for a ready meal or takeaway later in the month, you'll have one ready in the freezer.”